Redwood City Wildfire Defense

 The FIRE SAFE San Mateo County offers free resources, community chipping programs, home assessments, and education to help Redwood City residents reduce wildfire risk and prepare for fire season.

-Defensible space and evacuation planning are essential - but they have limits.
-When embers are raining down and flames are approaching, you need an automated defense system that activates whether you're home or away.
+Defensible space and evacuation planning are essential, but they have limits.
+When embers are raining down and flames are approaching, your home needs both an automated active defense system and structural hardening that eliminates every ember entry point.

-• Class A firefighting foam available as an add-on - 100% biodegradable, non-toxic to plants, pets, and wildlife, rinses off through sprinklers
+- Class A firefighting foam add-on: 100% biodegradable, non-toxic, rinses off through sprinklers

 Local Wildfire Resources for Redwood City Homeowners